alaframboise/geodev-devlab/README.md

 1. Sign up for a [developer subscription](https://developers.arcgis.com/sign-in/).
 2. Sign in and redeem your voucher code for 1000 credits so you can use ArcGIS Premium services.
 3. Start labs:
-   - Option 1: Follow the Data - Design - Develop labs.
+   - Option 1: Follow the Data, Design, Develop labs.
    - Option 2: Pick a lab set.
    - Option 3: Pick a your own set!
 Select a product and go!